Example: OAuth 2.0 Authorization

 As illustrated above, the input component has the design-time value "primary".
 According to the API's documentation, the value "primary" instructs the API server to access the primary Google calendar of the currently logged in user.
 Note that this value is a design-time value and is applicable only when you preview the mapping in MapForce.
 When the mapping runs in a server environment, you will need to provide the desired value at runtime.

 2.Drag the decode-mime-entity function from the Libraries window into the mapping area.
-This function converts the raw MIME body received from the server into a string, see also Add a Function to the Mapping.
+This function converts the raw MIME body received from the server into a string.

 3.On the Insert menu, click Insert Output, and add a simple output component whose role is to output the result as a plain string.